 When we look at car interiors, we have a number of options regarding material choices.
 Either, we continue down the same road of resourcing our limited raw materials, or choose renewable options like the leather we produce from the meat industry.
 Leather is one of those materials we can keep using, as it has a long lifetime.
 It’s available in abundance, making it almost a waste not to use it.
 This makes the case for leather as strong as ever.

 Upcycling hides to lower waste

-Animals are grown for their meat, which you can read more about in our article on leather as a .
+Animals are grown for their meat, which you can read more about in our article on leather as a by-product.
 It is important to mention that the demand for leather does not affect in any way the amount of animals slaughtered.
 Currently the increased global consumption of meat means that an increasing number of hides are being produced.
 Although meat consumption is growing, leather demand is failing as general opinion favors alternatives.
 And this, in fact, is worrying.